 Following is the process of profitability control in an organization:

-- The second step is to segregate the non-marketing expenses from the marketing overheads and then associating these pure marketing expenses to the marketing entities (like apportioning the building rent into marketing function).
+The second step is to segregate the non-marketing expenses from the marketing overheads and then to associate these pure marketing expenses to the marketing entities (like apportioning the building rent into marketing function).

 SalesForce Efficiency Indicators

 The competence of the sales team can be determined by evaluating the various factors.
 It includes acquisition of new customers, customer turnover, average cost incurred on each sales call, return on time invested on the prospective customers, market share lost to the competitors, average sales made by each person per day, etc.

 To know the effectiveness of the advertising activities, the marketers analyze the various advertising functions on different grounds.
 For this purpose, it finds out the brand awareness, cost incurred on each enquiry, media cost to reach per thousand customers, advertising campaign reach, etc.